tveyben/dotfiles/README.md

-# Dotfiles
+# YADM - Yet Anoteher Dotfiles Manager
-Configuration for my linux environment
+the configuration for my linux environment

 ## On a new PC